drts01/notes/stackedit/presentations/2018-py-pkging.md

 * introduce how to properly distribute python
 * take advantage of newer standards and tooling

-when i started, i did think think i was going to have enough information to fill an hour rabbit hole

 ## .\. contents::
 1. Current (Legacy) Packaging Story